Keeping Your Bones Strong and Healthy as You Age

 Include plenty of calcium in your diet

-For adults, ages 19 to 50, and men ages 51 to 70, the recommended dietary allowance is 1000 mg of calcium a day.
-This is set by the Recommended Dietary Allowance (RDA).
-The recommendation increases to 1200 milligrams a day for women after the age of 50 and for men after the age of 70.
-Because dairy contributes to inflammation in the body, we recommend using dairy-free sources of calcium.
-Consume calcium through organic plant-based sources like fortified almond milk, broccoli, almonds, avocados, pumpkin seeds, hemp seeds, chia seeds, and kale.
+For adults, ages 19 to 50, and men ages 51 to 70, the recommended daily allowance (RDA) is 1,000 mg of calcium every day.
+The recommendation increases to 1,200 mg every day for women after the age of 50 and for men after the age of 70.
+Because dairy contributes to inflammation in the body, we recommend using dairy-free sources of calcium such as fortified almond milk, broccoli, almonds, avocados, pumpkin seeds, hemp seeds, chia seeds, and kale.

 Get plenty of Vitamin D with Vitamin K

-These are extremely important for building strong bones.
+These vitamins are extremely important for building strong bones.
 The body needs vitamin D in order to absorb the calcium.
-For adults, 19 to 70, the RDA of vitamin D is around 600 IUs, but a growing body of research is saying that 5,000 IUs is the recommended daily dosage for you to actually really combat bone density loss and to really feel the difference of depletion in vitamin D.
+For adults, 19 to 70, the RDA of vitamin D is around 600 IUs daily for regular maintenance, but a growing body of research is saying that 5,000 IUs is the daily dose recommended to combat bone density loss and to correct a vitamin D deficiency.

-Ar good source of vitamin D includes 20 minutes of sunshine a day and oily fish such as salmon.
-But sometimes it’s difficult to get enough vitamin D from food or sunshine alone, so you also need a good plant-based vitamin D supplement.
-Stick with plant-based and what you’ll need is 5,000 IUs of vitamin D3 combined with vitamin K2.
+You can get vitamin D by spending 20 minutes in the sun every day, and you can get small amounts from oily fish such as salmon.
+For most of us, it’s difficult to get enough vitamin D from food or sunshine alone, so you also need a good plant-based vitamin D supplement and make sure it comes with vitamin K2.
 Vitamin K2 supports bone health by modifying osteocalcin, a protein involved in bone formation.
-This modification enables osteocalcin to bind two minerals in bones and helps to prevent the loss of calcium from bones.
-The formula that I recommend and I take daily is Smarter Vitamin D by Smarter Nutrition.
+This modification enables osteocalcin to bind to minerals in bones and helps to prevent the loss of calcium from bones.
+The formula that Dr. Nancy takes is Smarter Vitamin D.

 Get enough Magnesium

 Calcium isn’t the only mineral that’s important for bone health.
-Magnesium is another important mineral required for supporting strong healthy bones.
-It plays a really imperative role in converting the vitamin D into an active form that promotes calcium absorption.
-In fact, women who consume 400 mg of magnesium per day tend to have 3% higher bone density than women who consume half that amount.
-You can get magnesium from dark leafy greens like Swiss chard, kale, mustard greens, quinoa, bananas, nuts, seeds and chickpeas.
+Magnesium is another important mineral required for supporting strong, healthy bones.
+It plays an imperative role in converting the vitamin D from food into an active form that promotes calcium absorption.
+In fact, women who consume 400 mg of magnesium per day tend to have 3% higher bone density than women who consume half that amount according to some studies.
+You can get magnesium from dark leafy greens like Swiss chard, kale, mustard greens, quinoa, bananas, nuts, seeds and chickpeas, and you can also add a high-quality seawater-based Magnesium supplement like Smarter Magnesium to your diet.

 Omega-3 fatty acids and zinc

-These have been found to promote the formation of new bone and protect bone against loss in older adults.
-My go-to recommendation for omega-3 and zinc include sprouted beans, walnuts, chia seeds, pumpkin seeds, and hemp seeds.
+These have been found to promote the formation of new bone and protect against bone loss in older adults.
+Dr. Nancy's go-to recommendations for omega-3 and zinc include sprouted beans, walnuts, chia seeds, pumpkin seeds, and hemp seeds, as well as a high-quality Omega 3 supplement like Smarter Nutrition's Omega 3.

-In addition to making sure that you’re providing your bones with specific good nutrients needed to stay strong and healthy, it’s also absolutely 100% imperative that you include physical activity in your daily routine.
-And not just any physical activity; it needs to be weight-bearing and muscle-building exercises.
-These activities can be high impact or low impact exercises but the key is to participate in regular exercises.
-You have got to be consistent and do it often.
+In addition to making sure that you’re providing your bones with specific good nutrients needed to stay healthy, it’s also absolutely imperative that you include physical activity in your daily routine.
+For best results, this should include weight-bearing and muscle-building exercises.
+These activities can be high-impact or low-impact exercises, but the key is to participate in regular body movement.
+Consistency is crucial.

-High impact exercises that help you build strong bones and slow the bone loss include:
+High-impact exercises that help you build strong bones and slow bone loss include:

 - High impact aerobics like jogging and running on grass or the beach